egc112/OpenWRT-egc-add-on/openvpn-pbr/readme.md

 For up script:
 Make executable, from Commandline: `chmod +x /etc/openvpn/ovpn-pbr-up`
-In the OpenVPN config add: 'route-up /etc/openvpn/ovpn-pbr-up` this will execute the script on route up
+In the OpenVPN config add: `route-up /etc/openvpn/ovpn-pbr-up` this will execute the script on route up

 For down script:
 Make executable, from Commandline: `chmod +x /etc/openvpn/ovpn-pbr-down`
-In the OpenVPN config add: 'down /etc/openvpn/ovpn-pbr-down` this will execute the script on closing of the OpenVPN
+In the OpenVPN config add: `down /etc/openvpn/ovpn-pbr-down` this will execute the script on closing of the OpenVPN